-Bioavailable simply means how well it absorbs into your system.
-As we already mentioned liposomal vitamin C supplement allows your small intestine to absorb more of the nutrient than a standard supplement.
+Bioavailable simply means how well vitamin C absorbs into your system.
+As we already mentioned liposomal vitamin C supplement allows your small intestine to absorb more of the nutrient than a standard vitamin C supplement.

-A 2016 study in 11 human subjects found that vitamin C encapsulated in liposomes increased vitamin C levels in the blood by more than 50% compared to an un-encapsulated (non-liposomal) supplement at the same dose (4 grams). ( Source 4 )
+A 2016 study in 11 human subjects found that vitamin C encapsulated in liposomes increased vitamin C levels in the blood by substantially compared to an un-encapsulated (non-liposomal) supplement at the same dose (4 grams). ( Source 4 )

 Liposomal vitamin C’s bioavailability is only outstripped by intravenous (IV) vitamin C. IV vitamin C which has 100% bioavailability by definition, but is much more invasive, as it requires a needle insertion, a specially trained facility, and 1-3 hours of time for the slow infusion.

 High doses of IV vitamin C are used most frequently in conjunction with cancer treatment and provide a pro-oxidant effect which can ONLY be achieved with very high IV doses of vitamin C. The pro-oxidant effect of high dose IV vitamin C is very different than that of low doses of vitamin C which provide anti-oxidant activity.

 2. Heart and Brain Health

 Vitamin C intake (via diet or supplements) may decrease the risk of cardiovascular disease by about 25%, according to a 2004 analysis published in The American Journal of Clinical Nutrition . ( Source 5 )

 Any form of vitamin C supplement improves endothelial function, as well as ejection fraction. ( Source 6 )